 Peregrin started h2g2 Fiction, and was the first researcher I know of to have drawn his own smileys - some of which were later emulated by the official art team.
 You can see them at the bottom of this page.

 Peregrin began frequently attending meet-ups, such as Leeds, Eden Project, Alton Towers and Oxford, as he had met Tinkerbell, a researcher he had fallen in love with and wanted to spend as much time with as possible.
 They became very close, spent a lot of time together and she moved in with him and the two would even get engaged1. h2g2 had found him love, although when they started actually living together, naturally he was on h2g2 less often.
-Sadly after a few years of happiness they split up, she moved away from the Isle of Wight2 and find a job in the west country.
+Sadly after a few years of happiness they split up, she moved away before he moved to the Isle of Wight2 and found a job in the west country.
 I think it was largely as a result of this breakup and associated memories that Peregrin stopped logging on to h2g2 so often.

 Yet he always fully lived his life, and stayed one of my closest friends.
 We went to the Isle of Wight Festival together.
 We hiked from coast-to-coast along Hadrian's Wall together, with The Fish.
 He was an usher at my wedding.
 As he worked not far from me at the Mayflower Theatre, we used to meet up now and then for lunch.
 One lunchtime this year I dragged him round Southampton's SeaCity Museum shortly after it opened and interrogated him on what he thought over each exhibit.